Commonly used brand name(s)

 Pantoprazole injection may increase your risk of having fractures of the hip, wrist, and spine.
 This is more likely if you are 50 years of age and older, if you receive high doses of pantoprazole, or use it for one year or more.

 pantoprazole may cause hypomagnesemia (low magnesium in the blood).
-This is more likely to occur if you are using pantoprazole for more than one year, or if you are using pantoprazole together with digoxin (Lanoxin®) or certain diuretics (water pills).
+This is more likely to occur if you are using pantoprazole for more than 1 year, or if you are using pantoprazole together with digoxin (Lanoxin®) or certain diuretics (water pills).
 Check with your doctor right away if you have convulsions (seizures), fast, racing, or uneven heartbeat, muscle spasms (tetany), tremors, or unusual tiredness or weakness.

 Make sure any doctor or dentist who treats you knows that you are using pantoprazole. pantoprazole may affect the results of certain medical tests.